-A summary of the steps required for the Graduate Certificate in Clinical Informatics and Master of Science in Health Informatics:
+A summary of the steps required for the Graduate Certificate and Masters of Science in Healthcare Quality and Safety:

 - 1. Admission to program, - 2.
 Adherence to academic performance policy (see section on academic performance), - 3.
 Satisfactory completion of coursework, - 4.
 Application for certificate or degree no later than two weeks into the expected term of graduation, - 5.
 Completion of all financial obligations to the University of Alabama at Birmingham, and - 6.
 Conferring of certificate or degree.